 But now I was conscious of the deep throb of a motor; it was coming closer, with lights.
 Then I was blinded in the face by a searchlight, and a megaphoned voice squawking: "Ahoy, the boat!"

 It was a Coast Guard cutter patrolling the river; of course they were concerned to discover me out there in an active boating lane with no running lights; no lights at all.
 I hailed back, with a brief account of myself.

 "You shouldn't be out here on the river in a little dinghy like that, without a light."
 There was genuine kindness in the squawking voice, not to mention unassailable authority.
 "I'll have to ask you to put back in to shore immediately." squawked the voice.

-They were completely in the right of it.
-I couldn't show a light, so I put about, acknowledging my agreement, though perhaps a bit grudgingly.
-Then I applied myself to the paddles, my wrists aching as I shaped my course for Danny's dock.
+They were right of course.
+I couldn't show a light, so I acknowledged and put about, though perhaps a bit grudgingly; the spell was broken and I was back in the world.
+I applied myself to the paddles, my wrists aching as I shaped my course back to Danny's dock.

-There was a long reach of water ahead of me, maybe half a mile; all of it wet, and all of it weary.
+There was a long reach of water ahead of me, maybe three quarters of a mile; all of it wet, and all of it weary.
 But I smiled with exultation: they had called my boat a "dinghy"; it was real.